shammun/clim_680_hw/README.md

   There are mainly 3 notebooks [HW1_New.ipynb](https://github.com/shammun/clim_680_hw/blob/main/HW1_New.ipynb), [HW2_New.ipynb](https://github.com/shammun/clim_680_hw/blob/main/HW2_New.ipynb), and [HW3_New.ipynb](https://github.com/shammun/clim_680_hw/blob/main/HW3_New.ipynb) that show you step by step process with Python code on how to analyze temperature and sea surface temperature data using XArray, Dask and many more!!
 This repository contains a collection of insightful Jupyter Notebooks and a dedicated GitHub Page built in requirement for the class project of 680: Climate Data, a course required for PhD in CLimate Dynamics, at George Mason Universityy.

-  One caveat though 🙃, as the data size is huge, you will have to download the data by yourself in your local computer before you can run the code.
+  One caveat though 🙃, as the data size is huge, I couldn't `git push` these big files and so you will have to download the data by yourself in your local computer before you can run the code.
+Also when loading data, please modify the data source in the notebooks accordingly.

   Ohh, by the way, look at this Github page 📖 [https://shammun.github.io/clim_680_hw/](https://shammun.github.io/clim_680_hw/) associated with the repository that walks you through the codes and that also discusses the results.